Skip to content

 What is Pico Keys?

-Pico Keys is a set of firmwares ready to run on any Raspberry Pico controller with the RP2040 chip.
+Pico Keys is a set of firmwares ready to run on any Raspberry Pico or ESP32-S3 microcontroller..
 Each firmware (Pico HSM, Pico Fido and Pico OpenPGP) follows separate standardized specifications with different purposes but with a single common premise: having a personal key device.

 How to run the firmware?